 “If you take an anti-inflammatory medication for pain, it can not only upset your stomach but it isn’t going directly to the source of the pain and attacking it.”
 The great thing about acupuncture is that you can get so local, and the area is being treated immediately so it’s more effective,” said Benjamin W. Griffith II, M.Ac., L.Ac, Dipl.
 Ac., Acupuncture Studies Department Chair at the Won Institute of Graduate Studies.

-Changes the perception of pain.
+Acupuncture can change the perception of pain

 Acupuncture changes the chemistry in the thalamus in the brain and can work at healing the body.
 A 2010 study published in Natural Neuroscience demonstrated that acupuncture stimulation can soothe pain by releasing a natural pain killing chemical called adenosine.
 This natural painkiller in the body usually surges when someone is injured, and this may be the explanation why someone feels pain relief during acupuncture treatment.